AndyTQ/try-studio/README.md

-# COMPANY NAME
+# Try Studio

 ![Team Logo](./logo.png)

-COMPANY NAME is a company founded in the THEME industry.
-COMPANY NAME aims to VISION STATEMENT.
+Try Studio is a company founded in the Software for the Global Music Business industry.
+Try Studio aims to VISION STATEMENT.

 Table of Contents
 ---